Rank One Hilbert Geometries

 \subsection{Strictly convex examples.}

-Suppose $\Omega$ is a strictly convex Hilbert geometry, $\G \leq \Aut(\Omega)$ is a discrete subgroup and $\G$ contains $\g$ such that $\tau_{\Omega}(\g)>0$.
-Since $\Omega$ is strictly convex, $\bdry$ does not contain any line segments.
-Thus $\g$ is a rank-one isometry as it has an axis and there are no half triangles in $\bdry$.
-Thus \emph{$(\Omega, \G)$ is a rank-one Hilbert geometry}.
-In particular, all strictly convex examples in Section \ref{sec:eg-div-hil-geom} are rank-one.
+If $\Omega$ is a strictly convex Hilbert geometry, then $\bdry$ does not contain any line segments.
+Thus, if $g \in \Aut(\Om)$ with $\tau_{\Om}(g)>0$, then $g$ is a rank one isometry (as it has an axis and there are no half triangles in $\Om$).
+Then, all the strictly convex divisible examples in Section \ref{sec:eg-div-hil-geom} are rank one.